codea-au/header_and_footer_scripts/README.txt

  * Configure user permissions in Administration » People » Permissions

-   - Access HFS (Header Footer Scripts)
+   - Access Header Footer Scripts

      Users in roles with "Add Scripts all over the site" permission will add / remove the styles and scripts from any position.

- * Add styles and scripts in settings on the Administer -> Configuration -> Development -> HFS (Header Footer Scripts) Page.
+ * Add styles and scripts in settings on the Administer -> Configuration -> Development -> Header Footer Scripts Page.

 MAINTAINERS
 -----------